rya-sge/access-denied/_posts/2025-05-27-poseidon-hash -function-overview.md

 - Merkle trees in zkApps
 - Commitments in blockchain smart contracts

-We suggest POSEIDON for all applications of zero-knowledgefriendly hashing, concretely:
+The paper suggests POSEIDON for all applications of zero-knowledgefriendly hashing, concretely:

-• Using POSEIDON for commitments in various protocols, where the knowledge of the committed value is proven in zero knowledge: For this we suggest a singlecall permutation-based hashing with POSEIDON-128 and widths from 2 to 5 field elements.
-The advantage over the Pedersen hash, for example, is that POSEIDON is faster and can also be used in signature schemes which allows for a smaller code footprint.
+- Using POSEIDON for **commitments** in various protocols, where the knowledge of the committed value is proven in zero knowledge
+  - For this the paper suggests a singlecall permutation-based hashing with POSEIDON-128 and widths from 2 to 5 field elements.
+  - The advantage over the Pedersen hash, for example, is that POSEIDON is faster and can also be used in signature schemes which allows for a smaller code footprint.

-- Hashing multi-element objects with certain fields encoded as field elements, so that statements about these fields are proven in zero knowledge: We suggest variablelength sponge-based hashing with POSEIDON-128 or POSEIDON-80 with width 5 (and rate 4).
+- Hashing multi-element objects with certain fields encoded as field elements, so that statements about these fields are proven in zero knowledge:
+  - The paper suggests variable length sponge-based hashing with POSEIDON-128 or POSEIDON-80 with width 5 (and rate 4).

-- Using POSEIDON in Merkle trees to enable zeroknowledge proofs of knowledge of a leaf in the tree with optional statements about the leaf content: We recommend Merkle trees of arity 4 (i.e., width 5) with POSEIDON-128 as the most performant, but trees of more conventional arities can be used as well.
+- Using POSEIDON in **Merkle trees** to enable zeroknowledge proofs of knowledge of a leaf in the tree with optional statements about the leaf content
+  - The paper recommends Merkle trees of arity 4 (i.e., width 5) with POSEIDON-128 as the most performant, but trees of more conventional arities can be used as well.

 - Verifiable encryption with POSEIDON within Integrated Encryption Scheme : Put POSEIDON inside the DuplexSponge authenticated encryption framework and initialize it with a session key based on the recipient’s public key.
 Then one can prove that the recipient can decrypt the ciphertext into a plaintext with certain properties.

  There exist several third-party protocols that already use POSEIDON in these use cases: